Fujifilm X-Pro2 vs Olympus E-PL1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL1 relies on live view and the rear LCD for framing.
 That said, the E-PL1 can be equipped with an optional viewfinder – the VF-2.
 The adjacent table lists some of the other core features of the Fujifilm X-Pro2 and Olympus E-PL1 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL1 and the X-Pro2 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-Pro2 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).